 Dr. Sigfrid Prager

-Born in Berlin on June 12, 1889, Prager studied composition with Max Bruch, piano with Feruccio Busoni, and conducting with Felix Weingartner.
-Between 1910 and 1918, Prager worked in several conducting posts in Germany and Italy: regular engagements at the Royal Opera House in Berlin and the Grand Opera of Hamburg, and conducting in Catania, Italy, (where his symphonic poem Sicania was premiered in 1912), as well as Lausanne, Turin, and at the Teatro Liceo in Barcelona.
-In the years after the after the first world war (1919-24), he was in Argentina, director of the Theatro Colón in Buenos Aires.
-It was probably here that Prager met his wife, the soprano Frances Silva (born Franziska Reuttinger) whom he affectionately referred to as "Fanny."
-(The Pragers were married in New York in 1925, would eventually retire to Argentina in the 1950s.)
-He arrived in New York in May of 1925, and in Madison in the early summer of that year.
+Prager was born in Berlin on June 12, 1889, as Siegfried Wantzloeben.
+Just why he changed the spelling of his name and adopted the surname Prager remains a mystery, but he was known professionally as "Sigfrid Prager" after he left Germany permanently in 1919.
+He completed his dissertation, a musicological study of the monochord (a musical/scientific instrument of Classical Antiquity and the Middle Ages) at the University of Halle in 1911. studied composition with Max Bruch, piano with Feruccio Busoni, and conducting with Felix Weingartner.
+Between 1912 and 1917, Prager worked in several conducting posts in Germany and Italy: regular engagements at the Royal Opera House in Berlin and the Grand Opera of Hamburg, and conducting in Catania, Italy, (where his symphonic poem Sicania was premiered in 1912), as well as Lausanne, Turin, and at the Teatro Liceo in Barcelona.
+In the years after the first world war (1919-24), he was in Argentina, conducting at the Teatro Colón in Buenos Aires.
+It was here that Prager met his second wife, the soprano Frances Silva (born Franziska Reuttinger) whom he affectionately referred to as "Fanny."
+(The Pragers were married in New York in 1925, and would eventually retire to Argentina in the 1950s.)
+He arrived in New York on December 31, 1924, and was in Madison in the early summer of that year.
 Prager seems to have come to Madison at the invitation of Madisonian George Walker, an operatic bass whom he met in New York.
 Prager stayed in Madison all summer, accompanying Walker's recitals and giving public lectures.
-He returned to New York in the fall for conducting engagements, and eventually toured the west coast as the accompanist for the noted baritone Royal Badum.
+He returned to New York in the fall for conducting engagements, and eventually toured the west coast as the accompanist for the noted baritone Royal Dadmun.
 Prager came back to Madison again in the summer of 1926, and it was at this time that he was approached by the MCMA regarding the proposed Civic Symphony.